150 Seconds To Minutes

 Beyond Seconds and Minutes: More Complex Conversions

 While this article focuses on converting 150 seconds to minutes, the principles can be extended to more complex scenarios.
-For instance, to convert a longer duration, such as 3600 seconds to hours, we would use multiple conversion factors:
+To give you an idea, to convert a longer duration, such as 3600 seconds to hours, we would use multiple conversion factors:

 1. Convert seconds to minutes: 3600 seconds * (1 minute / 60 seconds) = 60 minutes